SaraRasoulian/Portfolio/README.md

 # Minimalistic Portfolio 💫

-This is a simple portfolio built using HTML, CSS, and JavaScript.
+This is a simple portfolio website built using HTML, CSS, and JavaScript.

 All content is hardcoded.